How to Protect Yourself from Online Blackmailers?

 Data encryption due to ransomware

-It is a type of malware that infects a network or system and encrypts all the data it finds.
-The goal is to block the target from accessing their files or even entire devices, with access only reinstated when the demanded ransom is paid.
+This is a type of malware that infects a network or system and encrypts all the data it encounters.
+The aim is to block the target from accessing their files or even entire devices.

-There are numerous ways to deploy ransomware, yet the most common method remains the use of phishing emails.
+The most common method to deploy ransomware is through phishing emails.
 Threat actors impersonate a trusted entity, tricking recipients into opening an attachment.
 This action installs malware (typically ransomware) on the computer, encrypting all the target’s data.

 DDoS attack